 - Dexter Mason, of Detroit, regional director events and programming, Ross Initiative in Sports for Equality (RISE).

 - Allisyn Mattice-Eskau, of Watervliet, policy advisor, Michigan House Republican Policy Office.

 - Christopher McClain, of Detroit, at Citizen Detroit, a political nonprofit.

 - Nick Najor, of Bloomfield Township, pursuing Master of Public Policy degree, Ford School of Public Policy, University of Michigan.

 - Judy Neal, of Redford, founder and executive director of nonprofit Empowered Voices.

-- Michelle Oberholtzer, of Hamtramck, founder, nonprofit The Tricycle Collective.
+- Michele Oberholtzer, of Hamtramck, founder, nonprofit The Tricycle Collective.

 - Seydi Sarr, of Detroit, founder and executive director of nonprofit ABISA.